clarknielsen/unity-tutorials/README.md

 ![The Layer dropdown for the Sphere includes a Basic Shape option](./images/05-add-layer.png)

-Do the same with the `sphere1_default` mesh collider, creating and then assigning a layer called "Bowl Mesh."
+Do the same with the `sphere1_default` child object, creating and then assigning a layer called "Bowl Mesh."

 Next, go to Edit > Project Settings > Physics and scroll down to the Layer Collision Matrix section.
 Uncheck collisions between "Basic Shape" and "Bowl Mesh," as the following image shows: